Ankle Fracture Treatment in Frisco & Dallas

 Other options include ankle fracture surgery.
 Below, we list some of the most common forms of ankle surgery.

 - Ankle Fracture Fixation Surgery: For fractures in which the foot or ankle gets displaced, or caused bone misalignment, we must put the bones back into the correct position.
+These are called displaced fractures.
 We use the appropriate surgical hardware, like plates, screws, and pins.
 Sometimes, we also perform bone grafting and reconstruct the surrounding soft tissue.